vickmuir/Backup/configure-simple-file-backup.md

     13. Click **Create Job**.
 The View/Add Schedule window is loaded.
     14. {{site.data.keyword.backup_notm}} offers 3 job retention schemes: Daily , Weekly , Monthly.
 Select the appropriate retention period and click **Save**.

     Multiple retention schedules can be setup for same job but it’s important they are NOT be run at same time.
+For more information about Retention Schemes, see the [FAQ](/docs/infrastructure/Backup?topic=Backup-faqs#faqs).
     {:important}

 ## Executing a backup job